 Avoid the Vatican twice a week

 Pope Francis makes a public appearance on Wednesdays and Sundays, drawing crowds of faithful from the world over.
-Unless you really, really, want to see the pontiff, stay away.
+Unless you really, really, want to see the pontiff, stay away from the district.

 Live centrally to avoid public transport

 Rome is not Paris or London.
-There are just two metro lines - a third under construction does not yet reach the centre - and the buses are woefully unreliable.
+There are just two full metro lines - a third has been under construction for several years and still does not connect with the others - and the buses are woefully unreliable.

 The metro's red 'A line' has fairly snazzy trains, whereas most of those on the blue 'B line' are filthy.
 Bands of thieves frequent some of the main metro stops.
 Many Romans avoid the daily stresses of public transport by driving, leading to chronic traffic problems.

-All in all, investing in central living is well worth it.
+All in all, investing in central living is well worth it - you'll get one of the most beautiful walks to work in the world, and flatshares can be found using sites such as EasyStanza to keep costs low.
 If this is out of the question, opt for a commute using one of the (relatively good) tram lines.

-Walking around Rome you’ll notice a number of signs offering free public wifi.
-Such internet options may also pop up on your phone or laptop, but don’t expect them to work or be reliable.
+Walking around Rome you'll notice a number of signs offering free public WiFi.
+The public networks may also pop up on your phone or laptop, but don't expect them to work or be reliable.
 A better option is to pay out for a smartphone contract, or scour the city for a (rare) cafe with internet.

 Foreign foods are hard to find

-After a while living in Rome, you may wish for a non-Italian dish.
-But quality international restaurants are hard to find in the Italian capital, when compared to many other European cities.
+But sooner or later you're likely to get a craving for a taste of home, or simply something a bit different, and you'll discover that quality international restaurants are hard to find in the Italian capital, compared to many other European cities.
 Ask fellow foreigners for recommendations and prepare to be disappointed.

-Esquilino market offers a range of Asian ingredients, for home cooking, while the shop Castroni offers a number of US food brands.
-But best of all, bring your own from home.
+Esquilino market offers a range of Asian ingredients for home cooking, while the shop Castroni offers a number of US food brands.
+But if there's anything you really can't manage without, bring it from home - or give visitors a list of items to bring in return for a guided tour around your new hometown.

 Play tourist in the evenings